 In-Place Hold and Litigation Hold

-Exchange Server 2019 offers two types of holds: Litigation Hold and In-Place Hold.
-You can enable Litigation Hold to place a hold on all items in the mailbox to stop end-users from editing, deleting, or altering in any way any email in both the primary archive mailbox.
-In-Place Hold is used to place hold only the items that meet the criteria of a search query defined by the In-Place eDiscovery tool.
+In-Place Hold is used to place a hold only on the items that meet the criteria of a search query defined by the In-Place ediscovery tool.
 For both types of holds, it’s possible to specify the duration period.

 - It’s time-consuming since such a decision needs careful consideration.

-- They might make a bad decision and delete emails that should be saved and archived.
+- They might make a bad decision and delete emails that should be saved.

 Similarly, retention policies should be defined by the top management too.
 Taking into consideration the government and industry regulations, a retention policy should be implemented across the entire organization.